Exercise is ADHD Medication

 If we look at the results, we can all agree that it may be a good idea to include more exercise options for our children.
 A few weeks ago, another scientific study showed that a 3-month physical exercise program helped children improve their reading and math skills and the results were especially positive in kids with ADHD.

 It is a known fact that executive functioning is weakened in ADHD sufferers.
-The head of this research, Alan Smith, who is also the head of Michigan State’s Department of kinesiology, told the press that they have evidence that physical activity and exercise have a positive impact on kids dealing with ADHD.
+The head of this research, Alan Smith, who is also the head of Michigan State’s Department of Kinesiology, told the press that they have evidence that physical activity and exercise have a positive impact on kids dealing with ADHD.

 One year ago, a separate scientific study revealed in the Journal of Attention Disorders has shown that about 25 minutes of physical activity a day for two months, drastically eased the symptoms of ADHD in children between 7 and 15.
-So, what we can confirm is that physical activity is definitely promising when it comes to suppressing ADHD signs and symptoms in kids.
+So, what we can confirm is that physical activity is promising when it comes to suppressing ADHD signs and symptoms in kids.

 Researchers have confirmed that this study should be expanded because it’s promising.